MIRAH-Official/Stance-Detection/README.md

-This is dataset introduced in the paper:

-[**StEduCov: An Explored and Benchmarked Dataset on Stance Detection in Tweets towards Online Education during COVID-19 Pandemic**](https://www.mdpi.com/2504-2289/6/3/88).  ***Big Data and Cognitive Computing Journal***
+This dataset was introduced in the paper titled [**StEduCov: An Explored and Benchmarked Dataset on Stance Detection in Tweets towards Online Education during COVID-19 Pandemic**](https://www.mdpi.com/2504-2289/6/3/88), published in the ***Big Data and Cognitive Computing Journal***

 <!-- [[PDF]](https://www.mdpi.com/2504-2289/6/3/88) -->